The Top 10 Benefits of Kanban

 3. Increased productivity

 In Kanban, cycle time and throughput are the key productivity metrics.
-Cycle time measures how long it takes for a task to pass through your entire process once it has been pulled in.
+Cycle time measures how long it takes for a task to pass through your process.
 Throughput measures how many tasks are delivered during a certain time period.
 Tracking your cycle time and throughput consistently shows you how your productivity changes over time.
-The faster the tasks can move through your process, the more tasks can get completed by your team!
+The faster the tasks can move through your process, the more tasks can get completed!

 4. Preventing team overburden

-Traditional project management methods rely on planning upfront, then pushing the work on to your team.
+Traditional management methods rely on planning upfront and pushing the work on to your team.
 This results in teams struggling with more work than they have the bandwidth for.
-In Kanban, team pulls tasks into the workflow only when they have the capacity to do so.
+Kanban suggests the implementation of a pull system – team pulls tasks into the workflow only when they have the capacity to do so.

 One of the core Kanban practices is imposing work in progress limits on each process state.
 When the WIP limit is reached, no new tasks are allowed to enter that state until another task has left.
 WIP limits prevent teams from working on too many tasks at the same time.